Quick links

 You should visit the facility on a regular basis to check on your family member.
 Elderly nursing home residents can be at risk for neglect if they do not maintain close contact with family and friends.

 Remember, the facility is also vicariously liable for the actions of its employees, including actions taken in the course and scope of the worker’s job responsibilities.
-A Kentucky nursing home abuse lawyer can help fight for compensation.
+A nursing home abuse lawyer in Louisville can help fight for compensation.
+Our attorneys can help with your case in many ways, including:

 If the appropriate duty of care is not being met, you may need to take legal action.
 Filing a lawsuit against a nursing home for negligence or abuse can help you obtain compensation to pay for your loved one’s costs of care.